 - Amazon Affiliates — We link to all sorts of websites for electronics, backpacks, and whatever else — but this is where people seem to actually go to buy.
 So it supports the writing substantially.
 Also it’s nice to know that we can recommend just about any product it will be available.
 We do continue to encourage shopping around though with links to other vendors.
 Amazon is one of the easiest programs to join for smaller sites too, if you’re just starting out.
 Just make sure your focus remains on useful content for the readers, and don’t obsess over affiliate program details.

 - Italki — By far my favorite way to learn the languages I use on the road.
 Here’s a full explanation of my methods, developed as I became fluent in seven of them.

 - Google Translate — For those languages I don’t speak, this is a lifesaver for both deep travel and broad research.
 Particularly the Chrome extension and app when I’m on the road.

-We’re always growing.
+We’re growing.
 We’re looking for writers, artists, and photographers with similar perspectives and wisdom to share on travel.

 And we very much enjoy getting suggestions and feedback from readers.

-Are you offering website design/SEO services/web videos/link exchanges/etc.?
+Are you offering website design/SEO services/web videos/link exchanges/advertising opportunities/guest post requests etc.?
 We’re not interested.
 All such senders who get through our filters will be blacklisted as spam and deleted.